hunterloftis/dotfiles/README.md

 ## Quick start

 You probably want to fork these dotfiles & read through them to tune to your preferences.
-Otherwise, after running these commands, your Deck will be identical to mine:
+Otherwise, after running these commands, your Deck will be identical to mine.

+These are managed via the popular [HackerNews dotfiles strategy](https://news.ycombinator.com/item?id=11070797):

 ```bash
 cd ~